sonicemma/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  A relational database organized data into columns and tables.
+SQL is a lgnauge that can design relational databases.

 - [ ] Why do tables need a `primary key`?

+  Having a primary key allows row level accessibility and allows relationships between different tables.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  Join tables

 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.